Robert Olmstead

 Robert Olmstead (born January 3, 1954) is an American novelist and educator.

 Early life and education

 Olmstead was born in 1954 in Westmoreland, New Hampshire.
 He grew up on a farm.
 After high school, he enrolled at Davidson College with a football scholarship, but left school after three semesters in which he compiled a poor academic record.
-He later attended Syracuse University, where he studied with Raymond Carver and Tobias Wolff and received both bachelor's and master's degrees, in 1977 and 1983, respectively.
+He later attended Syracuse University, where he studied with Raymond Carver and Tobias Wolff and received bachelor's and master's degrees, in 1977 and 1983, respectively.

 Career

-He was the former Director of Creative Writing at Ohio Wesleyan University and now serves as an emeritus faculty member at the university.
-He has also served as the Senior Writer in Residence at Dickinson College and as the director of creative writing at Boise State University.
+Olmstead was the former director of Creative Writing at Ohio Wesleyan University and now serves as an emeritus faculty member at the university.
+He has also served as the senior writer in residence at Dickinson College and as the director of creative writing at Boise State University.
 Olmstead teaches in the Low-Residency MFA program in creative writing at Converse College.